wikimedia/mediawiki-extensions-GlobalWatchlist/docs/GlobalWatchlist.md

 - Registering the special page
 - Setting the relevant JavaScript configuration variables based on site configuration
-- Loading the correct JavaScript module for the display, either `ext.globalwatchlist.specialglobalwatchlist` or `ext.globalwatchlist.specialglobalwatchlist.vue`, depending on the site's configuration
+- Loading the correct JavaScript module for the display `ext.globalwatchlist.specialglobalwatchlist`

 To view the JavaScript documentation, please see https://doc.wikimedia.org/GlobalWatchlist/master/js/.